rzk-lang/sHoTT/src/STYLEGUIDE.md

   consider giving it a better name, or creating an intermediate definition with a name that better describes your current aplication.

-  In particular, if a particular family of Sigma types is given a name, we prefer to also create and use named projections instead of `first` and `second`.
-In many cases, their meaning is not immediately obvious, and so one could be tempted to annotate the code with their meaning using comments.
+  In particular, if some family of Sigma types is given a name, we prefer to also define and use named projections instead of `first` and `second`.
+In many cases, their meaning is not immediately obvious, and so one could be tempted to annotate the code using comments to explain them.

-  For instance, instead of writing `first (second is-invertible-f)`, we define a named projection `is-section-is-invertible`.
+  For example, instead of writing `first (second is-invertible-f)`, we define a named projection `is-section-is-invertible`.
 This may then be used as `is-section-is-invertible A B f is-invertible-f` elsewhere.
-This way, the code becomes self-documenting, and much easier to read.
+This way, the code becomes self-documenting.

-  However, we recognize that in `rzk`, since we do not have the luxury of implicit arguments, this may sometimes cause unnecessarily verbose code.
+  However, we recognize that in Rzk, since we do not have the luxury of implicit arguments, this may sometimes cause overly verbose code.
 In such cases, you may revert to using `first` and `second`.

 - Can your code be structured in a way that makes it more readable?
 Are you structuring it according to our conventions, or can our conventions be